Office of the Superintendent of Financial Institutions

 The OIGB was established in 1925 as a result of the failure of the Home Bank, with the mandate to regulate Canada’s chartered banks.
 At that time, the notion of a government "inspection system" for banks was not widely embraced – there were concerns about cost, efficiency and duplication of work being performed by internal and external auditors.
 In response, the new regulatory system was patterned on the one in use in the United Kingdom, which did not include on-site examinations and placed a great deal of reliance on self-regulation.
-For this reason, and as a result of the then small number of Canadian banks and the relative stability of the Canadian banking system, the OIGB operated with a very small staff.
-(As late as 1974, for example, the total staff complement was only four.
-When OSFI was created in 1987, 285 employees had to be brought together – 225 from the Department of Insurance and 60 from the Office of the Inspector General of Banks.
-By contrast, in 2017, OSFI employed about 700 people in offices located in Ottawa, Montréal, Toronto and Vancouver.)
+For this reason, and because of the then small number of Canadian banks and the relative stability of the Canadian banking system, the OIGB operated with a very small staff.

 In general terms, little attention was paid to matters of financial sector regulation for quite some time.
 Two Royal Commissions – the Macmillan Commission in the early 1930s and the Porter Commission in the early 1960s – explored developments in the Canadian financial system.
 The Macmillan Commission restricted its role to matters of banking and currency, while the Porter Commission had a broad mandate to make recommendations concerning structural and operational issues affecting the financial system and financial institutions.